chengtng/project_2/README.md

 5. Scatter plot shows more linearity when dataset is grouped by "planning_area"
 ![Data grouped by Planning Area](images/PlanningArea.png)
 6. Splitting dataset into 2 subsets, we can see the first dataset is more linearly correlated.
 Though the second dataset still looks fan-shaped.
-* First dataset contains planning areas with lower IQR in prices
+* First dataset contains planning areas with lower spread in prices
-* Second dataset contains planning areas with lower IQR in prices
 ![Dataset 1](images/dataset1.png)
+* Second dataset contains planning areas with higher spread in prices
 ![Dataset 2](images/dataset2.png)

 ### Model
-I am building two models, one for planning areas with lower spread of prices, one for planning areas with higher spread in prices.
+I am building two models, one for planning areas with lower spread of prices, another for planning areas with higher spread in prices.

 Both models go through a pipeline:
 1. Numerical features are transformed by StandardScaler